harsh4870/istio-opa-cloud-custodian/istio-demo/README.md

 # istio-basic-demo
-Basic istio installation & Demo
+Basic istio Installation & Demo

 ### Prerequisites

 List any prerequisites or dependencies that need to be installed before can use the project.

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)
-- Kubernetes Cluster 4 CPU & 8 GB Memory
+- Kubernetes Cluster **4 CPU & 8 GB Memory**

 ### Installation